Continuous-variable gate teleportation and bosonic-code error correction: Macronode-based CV Cluster States

 \subsection{Connection to maximally entangled EPR states}

-In the ideal macronode CVCS construction, the Kraus state is composed of local modes, shared between macronodes, prepared in 0-momentum and 0-position eigenstates, Eq.~\eqref{scrivauto:771}, and then coupled on a beamsplitter.
+In the ideal macronode CVCS construction, the Kraus state is composed of local modes, shared between macronodes, prepared in 0-momentum and 0-position eigenstates, Eq.~\eqref{scrivauto:771}, and then coupled on a beam splitter.
 Here, we show that the resulting state is a member of a complete set of maximally entangled two-mode states.

 Position and momentum eigenstates each form a resolution of the identity over a single mode, thus it is straightforward to construct a tensor-product representation of the identity across two modes.
 Consider the following tensor-product basis,